WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 1.2 Added RSSI and BER labels to DStar Page.
 1.3 Added Last Heard Talk Group to right of Last Heard Station.
 1.4 Fixed a typo.
 1.5 Adjusted "t0bis" and "t2bis" text field Y position, was covering bevel in background.
 1.6 Fixes some errors on the NXDN page edited background graphics.

 File explanation...

 The HMI Files directory include HMI files for the Nextion Editor, they may be edited and Compiled to TFT Files. (instructions   for that process are in the Instructions.md file).
 The TFT Files directory include TFT files for direct upload to the Nextion screen. (instructions for that process are in the   Instructions.md file).

 File details:
+For 3.2" Screens
 Green Color Version for Duplex 3.2" Green1_Duplex_32in_LHnLHTG_1.X
 Blue Color Version for Duplex 3.2" Blue1_Duplex_32in_LHnLHTG_1.X
 Blue Color Version for Simplex 3.2" Blue1_Simplex_32in_LHnLHTG_1.X
+For 3.5" Screens
 Blue Color Version for Duplex 3.5" Blue1_Duplex_35in_LHnLHTG_1.X
 Blue Color Version for Simplex 3.5" Blue1_Simplex_35in_LHnLHTG_1.X

 The folowing files are identical to the other "Blue Color" files except the signal bars are green around the antenna tower.
+Notated with the Suffix (GB)
+For 3.2" Screens
 Blue Color Version for Duplex 3.2" Blue1_Duplex_32in_LHnLHT_GB_1.X
 Blue Color Version for Simplex 3.2" Blue1_Simplex_32in_LHnLHTG_GB_1.X
+For 3.5" Screens
 Blue Color Version for Duplex 3.5" Blue1_Duplex_35in_LHnLHTG_GB_1.X
 Blue Color Version for Simplex 3.5" Blue1_Simplex_35in_LHnLHTG_GB_1.X